-Looking for LGBT things to do in New York?
+Looking for gay things to do in New York?
 Whether you’re looking for drag shows, parties talks & lectures, film screenings, theater, or cultural outings, Metrosource has got you covered.
 Our complete list of LGBT things to do is just a click away, but here are a few handpicked favorite queer events: